hrr47-fec8-webber/carousel-service/README.md

 npm test
 ```

 Testing is implemented with Jest and Enzyme.
-Should you update the components in a way that changes the snapshot against which the tests are compared, run the following up update all snapshots:
+Should you update the components in a way that changes the snapshot against which the tests are compared, run the following to update all snapshots:

 ```sh
 npm test -- -u